ewagner12/all-ways-egpu/README.md

 - This script is still in the testing phase for a variety of desktops and distros.
 If you have issues be sure to include your specific desktop configuration.

 - Note: the OpenRC calls currently assume the display manager is started with an init script called "display-manager".
 On some distros, xdm or a script with some other name is used.
-In these cases, I recommend linking that script with the following command: `ln -s /etc/init.d/xdm /etc/init.d/display-manager`
+In these cases, I recommend linking that script with the following command: `ln -s /etc/init.d/xdm /etc/init.d/display-manager`.
+Also recommended to add the linked service to the default runlevel with the command: `rc-update add display-manager default`

 - Applications that work on the console like Ubuntu's Plymouth (as invoked by the `splash` kernel parameter) may fail when using Method 1 due to the virtual console switching.
 It is currently recommended to disable this.